-The District participates in a self-insurance health program for employees of the District and the Assumption Parish Police Jury.
-A third-party administrator processes the claims and maintains records of the allowable costs, deductible costs, etc., with the activity of this program being reported in the District's Waterworks System expenses.
-The District and Police Jury share these expenses in proportion with the respective number of employees covered.
-Under the program, the District and Police Jury maintain a specific stop loss policy which pays all claims exceeding \$60,000 per year per person and is unlimited.
-Before claims are paid by the carrier, an aggregating specific deductible of \$60,000 is to be paid by the insured.
-They also maintain an aggregate stop loss policy which will reimburse the program for the period ended August 31, 2019.
+The District participates in a self-insurance health program for employees of the District.
+A third-party administrator processes the claims and maintains records of the allowable costs, deductible costs, etc., with the activity of this program being reported in the District's waterworks system expenses.
+Under the program, the District maintains a specific stop loss policy which pays all claims exceeding \$30,000 per year per person with an aggregate deductible of \$405,254 for all employees.
+There are no lifetime or annual maximum dollar amounts on the plan.
+Claims liabilities at July 31, 2020 was \$241,945.